 How Does Satellite Broadband Work?

-Satellite broadband involves delivery of an internet service through satellite signals.
-A satellite dish antenna is usually installed on the roof of a house to order to receive and transmit data from a satellite which orbits the earth.
-The satellite transmits data to a network of larger satellite dishes which connect to your broadband service provider’s network to the internet.
+Satellite broadband involves the delivery of internet service through satellite signals.
+A satellite dish antenna is usually installed on the roof of a house to order to receive and transmit data from a satellite that orbits the earth.
+The satellite transmits data to a network of larger satellite dishes that connect to your broadband service provider’s network to the internet.

 Is it Possible to Use Voice over IP (VOIP) services?

 Businesses and Homes on the nbn™ Sky Muster™ service are capable of using VOIP services.
-Currently IPSTAR don’t provide a specific VoIP service on the nbn™ Satellite.
+Currently IPSTAR Broadband doesn’t provide a specific VoIP service on the nbn™ Satellite.
 Homes or businesses which have the Sky Muster™ service should consider retaining a copper-line voice service for emergencies

 Will my current modem/router work with nbn™ broadband

 If you already own a modem/router then we suggest that you check with its manufacturer to see if it is capable of supporting nbn™ broadband.

 I am on an old Satellite service.
 Do I need new equipment?

 Whether you have no satellite dish, an old Australian Broadband Guarantee (ABG) satellite dish or an old nbn™ Interim Satellite Service (ISS) dish; you’ll need a new dish and nbn™ Connection Box.
 This is because the new nbn™ LTSS satellite operates on a more sophisticated wavelength to the ABG and ISS satellites, so compatible equipment is required.